kyma-project/website/content/blog-posts/2019-06-14-extend-wordpress/index.md

   }
 }
 ```
-Select trigger for your function - event `comment.post`, and save the function (the trigger is available because you have Wordpress Service Instance in the default namespace)
+Press **Select Function Trigger**, choose your function which is the `comment.post` event, and save the function.
+The trigger is available because you have the wordpress service instance in the `default` Namespace).

 # Binding

-Go to Service Management -> Instances, open wordpress instance in the Services tab.
-Click *Bind Application*, select *local-review* function, set namespace prefix to `WP_`, and confirm.
+Go to **Instances** under the **Service Management**, open the wordpress instance in the Services tab.
+Click **Bind Application**, select `local-review` function, set the **Prefix namespace value** to `WP_`, and confirm.

 ![Binding](./binding.png)

-You can now open again local-review lambda and check if there is a new entry in Service Bindings section with WP_GATEWAY_URL environment variable.
+You can now open the `local-review` lambda again and check if there is a new entry in **Service Bindings** section with `WP_GATEWAY_URL` environment variable.

 # Test it

-Go to Wordpress main site and open *Hello World!* blog post.
-Add there 2 comments:
+Go to WordPress main site and open the **Hello World!** blog post.
+Add the following 2 comments under the blog post:
 - I love it!
 - I hate it!
-Go to wordpress dashboard and check the comments.
-You should see that both comments have score footer with the sentiment value (1 for positive and -1 for negative comment), and negative comment is waiting for moderation.
+Go to the WordPress **Dashboard** and check the comments.
+You should see that both comments have a score footer with the following sentiment values:
+- `1` for a positive comment
+- `-1` for a negative comment
+The negative comment is waiting for moderation.

 ![Comments](./comments.png)

 # Explore the benefits

-Your code is running in Istio service mesh with the network secured by mutual TLS.
-You can see the metrics from your function (latency, responses, errors and memory usage) with one click on Grafana Dashboard.
+Your code runs using Istio Service Mesh with network secured by mutual TLS.
+You can see the metrics of your functions, such as latency, responses, errors and memory usage, with one click on Grafana Dashboard.
 You can trace your requests using Jaeger.
-And you can scale your functions independently from Wordpress.
+And you can scale your functions independently from WordPress.

 # Summary
 Why should you try Kyma?
-If you start a new project on Kubernetes, you will get carefully selected, best tools from Cloud Native landscape, already configured and integrated.
-If you want to move only part of your project to the cloud and you have to keep legacy application around, Kyma will help you to build extension for them using modern tools on top of Kubernetes.
+If you start a new project on Kubernetes, you will get carefully selected and best tools from the Cloud Native Landscape, which are already configured and integrated.
+If you want to move only a part of your project to the cloud and you have to keep legacy applications around, Kyma will help you to build extensions for them using modern tools on top of Kubernetes.
-Also when you start a new project with the goal that final solution should be extendable and customizable consindering Kyma to address these challanges from day one would offer some benefits.
+Also when you start a new project with a goal that the final solution should be extendable and customizable, considering Kyma to address these challenges from day one would offer benefits.
-Please remember that Kyma is actively developed open source project (~80 contributors and ~600 github stars) with the support from such big company as SAP.
+Please remember that Kyma is an open-source project which is actively developed (~80 contributors and ~600 GitHub stars) with the support from such a big company as SAP.

 # Next steps

-In the next blog post I will show you how use services from cloud providers using Open Service Broker API.
+In the next blog post, I will show you how to use services from cloud providers using the Open Service Broker API.